cellgeni/nf-scautoqc/README.md

 * This pipeline currently doesn't support GeneFull matrices.
 * In the future, the user will be able to specify STARsolo matrix (Gene or GeneFull).

-### Modularise the pipeline

-* It is planned to separate this pipeline into mmultiple workflows (after gather_matrices, after run_qc…).
-* It will allow the pipeline to be run from any step by using outputs from different datasets by this pipeline.

 ### Add run_cellbender process

 * Current version of pipeline assumes that the CellBender outputs exist.